squidmin/typescript-labs/src/01-basics-of-variables/07-string-tagged-templates/README.md

-# TypeScript Code Explanation
+# String tagged templates

-Below is an explanation of the provided TypeScript code, which demonstrates the usage of tagged template literals.
+The below code example demonstrates the usage of tagged template literals.

 The first parameter is all string literals in the array.